mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   do otherwise than he does.
 But Abelard has an answer.
 God is not acting under compulsion: his will is identical with goodness that necessitates him to act as he does.

+## Grosseteste on omniscience

+* Whatever is known by God either is or was or will be. *A* (some future contingent) is known by God.
+Therefore *A* is or was or will be.
+But it is not and it was not, therefore it will be.
+Both premises are necessary;
+  therefore the conclusion is necessary, since what follows from necessary premises is itself necessary.
+So *A* itself must be necessary, and there is no real contingency in the world.
+* The solution, for Grosseteste, lies in distinguishing between two kinds of necessity.
+It is strongly necessary that *p* if it is not possible that it should ever have been the case that not-*p*.
+It is weakly necessary that *p* if it is not possible that it should henceforth become the case that not-*p*.
+In our argument, the minor and the conclusion are weakly necessary, but not strongly necessary.
+Weak necessity is compatible with freedom, so the argument does not destroy free will.
+On the other hand, we preserve the principle that what follows from what is necessary is itself necessary, but necessary only in the same sense as its premises are.
+MK: this is not convincing.